Jim Lange: Later work and death

 Lange was introduced to Los Angeles local audiences on KMPC in 1970, in order to limit his commute while taping The Dating Game.
 He returned to Gene Autry/Golden West-owned KSFO by 1971 and remained there until the station was sold in 1983.
 He then returned to KMPC, where he did mornings and afternoons (at different times) until the end of the decade.

+During the 1970s, Lange was a co-host of AM San Francisco on KGO-TV.
+His co-hosts included Suzanne Somers and former Miss America 1961 Nancy Fleming of Michigan.
+Lange would later marry Fleming in 1978.

 In the early 1990s, Lange returned to full-time radio in the Bay Area.
 During that period he initially worked afternoons on 610/KFRC.
 He eventually accepted an offer to broadcast weekday mornings on "Magic 61," by then owned by real estate magnate Peter Bedford (Bedford Broadcasting).
-Magic 61 was formatted as "American pop standards" (Frank Sinatra, Tony Bennett, Johnny Mathis, Harry Connick, Jr., Peggy Lee, Ella Fitzgerald, et al.).
+Magic 61 was formatted as "American pop standards" (Frank Sinatra, Tony Bennett, Johnny Mathis, Harry Connick Jr., Peggy Lee, Ella Fitzgerald, et al.).
 After the sale of KFRC AM and FM (99.7) (the new owners decided to simulcast the FM "oldies" format on 610 AM), Jim and the show decamped for a run on KKSJ, San Jose.

 In 1997, Lange became morning host of The Lange Gang on KABL in San Francisco.
 Lange retired in 2005 after KABL went off the air.
 He also appeared as himself in the critically acclaimed 2002 film Confessions of a Dangerous Mind.
-In later years, he lived in Marin County, California, with his wife, Michigan native Nancy Fleming, former Miss America 1961, whom he married in 1978.
+In later years, Lange and Fleming lived in Marin County, California.

-Lange died of a heart attack at their home in Mill Valley, California on February 25, 2014.
+Lange died of a heart attack at his home in Mill Valley, California on February 25, 2014.
 He was 81.